brndnmtthws/brndn-io/content/posts/the-art-of-productive-boredom/index.md

 ![Take a break](7.jpg)

-Productive boredom isn't laziness; it's a different kind of productivity.
-It's creating the conditions for insights that can't emerge any other way.
-It's giving your subconscious mind the space it needs to do its best work.
+Productive boredom gives your mind a chance to do something besides react.
+It creates the conditions for insights that usually won't show up when every spare second is spoken for.

 So the next time you feel that itch to reach for your phone when you have a free moment, try resisting it.
 Let yourself be bored.
 See what comes up.
 You might be